 The Battle of Tours in 732 turned out to be a turning point in the wars against the Umayyad Caliphate.
 The Caliphate was one of the biggest empires in history, but it lost this battle.
 At the confluence of the rivers Clain and Vienne, the Franks, led by statesman maior domo Charles Martel, only just managed to defeat the great army of emir Abdul Rahman Al Ghafiqi, governor of al-Andalus ‘Andalusia’.
 Historians estimate tens of thousands of soldiers died.
 In the run-up to this historic battle, a small Frankish army delayed the advancement of the Saracen ‘Arab‘ army into the region of Aquitaine.
 Near the modern villages of Lupiac and Bassoues both armies clashed twice.
 The Frankish army won at the end, narrowly, and at the cost of its commander’s life.
-He became known as Fris and was the son of Radbod, king of Frisia.
+He became known as Fris ’Frisian’, and was the son of king Radbod of Frisia.
 Fris was declared a saint.
-Till this very day, in times of crises, people of the region pray for the help of Saint Fris.
+To this very day, in times of crises, people of the region pray for the help of Saint Fris.

 Now how did that all happen?